taudette/booj/README.md

 npm install
 gulp serve

-(or just load the html file in the app folder)

 # Frontend Code Test
 ## HTML/CSS Test
 Use the PSD or JPG design file to create an HTML/CSS ready web page.
 Below is criteria for this project: